Karoo13/EditorReader/README.md

 namespace Editor_Reader
 compile as -platform:x86

-SetProcess("osu!", 0) matches the 0th process named "osu!...".

 FetchHOM() for the current process, will find the editor and get the editor's hit object manager and composer.
   EditorTime() for the current editor, gets the timeline position.
   FetchObjects() for the current HOM, will get all hit objects.
-  FetchClipboard() for the current composer, gets clipboard objects.
-  FetchSelected() for the current composer, gets selected objects.
   FetchBeatmap() for the current HOM, will get the beatmap properties.
     FetchControlPoints() for the current beatmap, will get all control (timing) points.
+  FetchBookmarks() for the current HOM, will get the bookmarks.

-FetchAll() will do the above fetch operations. since some fetch operations depend on others being up to date, it is safer but slower to fetch all. does not fetch clipboard or selected.
+FetchAll() will do the above fetch operations. since some fetch operations depend on others being up to date, it is safer but slower to fetch all. does not fetch clipboard, selected, or hovered.

 if it is unclear how to use the reader, there is an example script included for your reference.
 ```